If you want to hit the mute button on conversations at any dinner party, family outing or evening at the pub, bring up the subject of debt.

 Do You Have a Debt Problem?

-Even if most of your debt is good debt, you may still have too much of it.
-Whether you have too much debt is based mostly on your income and your ability to pay.
+ch of it.
+How much debt you can afford is based on your income and your ability to pay.
 There are warning signs that you have too much debt or are about to lose financial stability.

-Ask yourself the following questions, and be honest:
+Ask yourself the following questions, and be honest with your answers:

-- Over time, is an increasing percentage of your income going toward paying your debts?
+- Over time, is an increasing percentage of your income going toward paying debts?

 - Do you pay your bills late because you don’t have enough money?